Code-Institute-Submissions/milestone-project-75/README.md

 * [Canva](https://www.canva.com/) - was used to design and create the logo, and also to resize images to specific dimensions.

-* [Picresize](https://picresize.com/) - wa also used to resize images for less specific wants, such as 25% or 50% smaller.
+* [Picresize](https://picresize.com/) - was also used to resize images for less specific wants, such as 25% or 50% smaller.

 * [Am I Responsive](http://ami.responsivedesign.is/) - used for testing the responsiveness of site and as the image found at top of page.